DeclanChidlow/vale.rocks/src/posts/nootropics.md

 Patches are another consideration, but I have not pursued them.
 Patches offer a more sustained nicotine intake over an extended period with a slower onset of effects, but I find the benefit of stimulants most important in starting a task, rather than continuing on with it.
 Patches are also more potent -- far too potent for me -- so I must cut them up for a reasonable dosage, which opens the door to the nicotine evaporating.
 An effort can be made to seal them, but that is additional and unwanted effort which still risks the loss of some potency.

 I am not interested in developing a nicotine addiction, nor a tolerance, and I'm still dubious of the exact health impacts due to the lacking research independent of tobacco products.
 As such, I only use it occasionally -- at most once per week.
+Whenever I do use nicotine, I'm amazed by the focus I achieve.
+Distractions don't even occur to me, and the task at hand seems to be the only object of my thought.

 ## Vitamin D